 Importantly, we require all Grantees to submit their work to Sigma Theta Tau International's Virginia Henderson International Nursing Library.
 For further information on submitting to the Virginia Henderson Repository, please follow this link.
 Your Library submission is not considered traditional publishing and you retain all copyrights to your work.

 The DAISY Foundation must be notified by email (ErinAscher@DAISYFoundation.org) should any member of the research team leave the institution.

 If a project funded by The DAISY Foundation cannot be completed for any reason, the Foundation must be informed immediately and unspent funds must be returned to the Foundation.
 In summary, we will fund studies and projects that represent good science, will impact patients and their families in a direct way, and have potential outside one's own institution.

 To apply, the first step is to complete the Application Form for your Research or Evidence-based Practice Project.
-Click Here to apply now!
+Click here to apply now!
 Promote the grant to your nurses with our flyer- click here to download.

 One final note: We suggest you keep this page open in a separate window so you can refer to it while you are completing your application.